averroes96/SemanticNetwork/README.md

 * [x] Deduce all the properties relating to a specific node.
 * [x] Displat the network's graph view

+### Notes
+- Exceptions works only with inheritance algorithm
+- To add a relation of type simple exception just give it the name `is_not`

 ## IDE
 [Netbeans](https://netbeans.org/)